Ambattur: Road

 The Chennai-Tiruvallur High Road (CTH Road or NH 716) passes through Ambattur and the Chennai-Kolkata highway is just about 8 km Puzhal from the place making it a strategic location.
 On an average, about 40,000 passenger car units use the CTH Road.

 The new Chennai Bypass road between Maduravoyal and Puzhal passes through Ambattur Industrial Estate.
 It connects NH4 with NH5 and NH716 via Ambattur Industrial Estate.

 The Ambattur Industrial Estate Bus Terminus is located adjacent to the CTH Road and has MTC city buses connecting Ambattur with various points of Chennai city.
 A lot of buses from Avadi and the outskirts of Chennai also pass through Ambattur, offering good connectivity.
-The bus terminus is currently undergoing renovation by CMDA and is set to get better amenities.
+The bus terminus has been renovated by CMDA with better amenities and opened to the public on in November 2025.

 On 4 October 2013, the Tamil Nadu Highways department issued a GO extending the entire stretch of the road till Tirutani to 6 lanes at a cost of ₹ 1,680 million, by means of land acquisition from 12 villages.
 In the first phase, the road will be widened to 100 ft (4 lanes) with centre median at a cost of ₹ 980 million.